 Visit Libreria Aqua Alta – a secret book store that once got flooded and now has ingenious ways to deal with it.
-They have a love for cats and have an instagram worthy rear garden with a staircase made from vintage books.
+They have a love for cats and have an Instagram worthy rear garden with a staircase made from vintage books.

-Doges Palace – Formerly the Doge’s residence and the seat of Venetian government, the Palace is the very symbol of Venice and a masterpiece of Gothic architecture.
+Doges Palace – Formerly the Doge’s residence and the seat of the Venetian government, the Palace is the very symbol of Venice and a masterpiece of Gothic architecture.

 Fondaco Dei Tedeschi – the best FREE rooftop view of Venice.

-Ideally you want to spend at least 3 nights in Venice to see everything – you could spend 2 nights if you have a jam packed itinerary.
+Ideally, you want to spend at least 3 nights in Venice to see everything – you could spend 2 nights if you have a jam-packed itinerary.

-Once you reach Northern Italy this is where the scenery begins to change and the glorious mountain scapes of the Dolomites begin to take your breath away.
-North of Lake Garda you can venture in to the incredible landscapes, the area is vast so this could be a trip entirely in itself.
+Once you reach Northern Italy this is where the scenery begins to change and the glorious mountain-scapes of the Dolomites begin to take your breath away.
+North of Lake Garda you can venture into the incredible landscapes, the area is vast so this could be a trip entirely in itself.

-How long to spend in the Dolomites?
+How Long to Spend in the Dolomites?

 If you are planning a trip to the Dolomites, these mountains on their own deserve at least 3-5 days.
-However if you are planning on visiting Lake Garda and want to experience the Dolomites for a short period of time we recommend visiting Molveno for 1-2 nights.
+However, if you are planning on visiting Lake Garda and want to experience the Dolomites for a short period of time we recommend visiting Molveno for 1-2 nights.

 Lake Garda is the largest lake in Italy and there are several locations that you will want to visit.
-They happen to be on the complete opposite side to each other, offering very different experiences.
+They happen to be on the complete opposite side of each other, offering very different experiences.

 On the southern end of the lake is the beautiful resort town of Sirmione.
 Known for its thermal baths and Rocca Scaligera, a medieval castle overlooking the lake.
 The town sits on a peninsula, beautiful holiday homes line each side and you cross a bridge into the centre.
 Here you will find restaurants, infamous ice cream shops serving the largest ice creams you have ever seen, incredible Lake Garda views and beaches.

 In between the north and south end of the lake is the resort town of Toscolano-Maderno.
-Famous with Italian holiday makers, home to mansions and a beautiful marina.
+Famous with Italian holidaymakers, home to mansions and a beautiful marina.
 We adored this little town and it is a great place to stop overnight or even for a couple of nights.

-On the northern end of Lake Garda you will find the town of Riva del Garda and Torbole.
-Known for kite and wind surfing since it generates so much wind.
+On the northern end of Lake Garda, you will find the town of Riva del Garda and Torbole.
+Known for kite and windsurfing since it generates so much wind.
 There are lots of walks that you can do here, along with water sports activities.
 It is a gateway to the mountains and worth stopping.

-How long to spend in Lake Garda?
+How Long to Spend in Lake Garda?

-You could easily spend an entire week in Lake Garda just on its own vacation, however if you are short on time and want to include it in a multi city itinerary then 1-2 nights in each location would suit.
+You could easily spend an entire week in Lake Garda just on its own vacation, however, if you are short on time and want to include it in a multi-city itinerary then 1-2 nights in each location would suit.
 To drive from Sirmione to Riva del Garda is just under 2 hours.

 There are three main towns that you can visit, most notably being Bellagio where you can base yourself.
-Did you know you can visit all three of the famous towns in Lake Como all in just one day?
-From Bellagio you can catch a ferry to Menaggio and Varenna for only €4.60 each way.
+Did you know you can visit all three of the famous towns in Lake Como in just one day?
+From Bellagio, you can catch a ferry to Menaggio and Varenna for only €4.60 each way.
 You can have breakfast in one, lunch at the next and dinner at the other.
 Make sure you stop at the most famous viewpoint in Bellagio and take a photo.

-LakeComo has been a popular retreat for aristocrats and wealthy people since Roman times, and a very popular tourist attraction with many artistic and cultural gems.
-It has many villas and palaces such as Villa Olmo, Villa Serbelloni, and Villa Carlotta
+LakeComo has been a popular retreat for aristocrats and wealthy people since Roman times and a very popular tourist attraction with many artistic and cultural gems.
+It has many villas and palaces such as Villa Olmo, Villa Serbelloni, and Villa Carlotta.

-How long to spend in Lake Como?
+How Long to Spend in Lake Como?

-Lake Como, much like Lake Garda is a location that you could stay in for a week however you can get a taste for it in only a few days by using the ferry to travel.
+Lake Como, much like Lake Garda is a location that you could stay in for a week however you can get a taste of it in only a few days by using the ferry to travel.